You are listening to the Sean Hannity Radio Show Podcast.

 Exactly.

-Two so a rapist was set free.
+So a rapist was set free.

-Did he ever rape again?
+Did he ever rape again, do we know?

-Not that we not that we've confirmed.
+Not that we've confirmed.

 No.

-I don't mean there, but Candace, I heard he did one more time.
+But Candace, I heard he did one more time.

 Somebody had told me that, but I'm not sure it's true.

-I'm not exactly sure, so I don't want to say let me put you guys on hold for one second here, because I just want to come back and and I know I uh I know we uh we have a lot to get to.
+Let me put you guys on hold for one second here because I just want to come back, and I know we have a lot to get to.

-I just want to reiterate exactly what happened here so the audience knows what Hillary Clinton did.
+I just want to reiterate exactly what happened here so the audience knows what Hillary Clinton did, the great champion of women's rights.

-We'll continue more with Kathy Shelton and her attorney, Candace Jackson, and much much more.
+We'll continue more with Kathy Shelton and her attorney, Candace Jackson, and much, much more.

-800 nine four one Sean is a toll-free telephone number.
+800-941-Sean is a toll-free telephone number.

 The harrowing story.